 The time to act on climate change is now, and Maine is acting.
-We already get 80% of our energy from renewable sources, and we have more solar projects in the works than the rest of the country combined.
-A hostile takeover of CMP and Versant Power proposed in this referendum would bog us down in legal fights and bureaucratic processes for years.
+We already get over 70% of our electricity from renewable sources, and we have more solar projects in the works than the rest of the country combined.
+A hostile takeover of CMP and Versant Power proposed in the Pine Tree Power referendum would bog us down in bureaucratic processes for years.

-“I’ve become convinced that pursuing [government power] does not help to move our clean energy goals forward.
+“I’ve become convinced that pursuing [a government takeover] does not help to move our clean energy goals forward.
 That’s the first thing.
 Second, it just takes so long.
 We need to be acting on climate change now.
 Our existential crisis is climate change, not utility business models.”— Will Toor, former mayor of Boulder and current Director of Energy for the state of Colorado